ethereum/guide/ethkey.md

 055dde03-47ff-dded-8950-0fe39b1fa101 0092e965… XE472EVKU3CGMJF2YQ0J9RO1Y90BC0LDFZ  test
 ```

 It reports one key on each line (for a total of one key here).
-In this case our key is stored in a file `055dd...` and has an ICAP address beginning `XE472EVK...`.
-Not especially easy names to remember so rather helpful that it has its proper name, `test`, too.
+In this case our key is stored in a file `055dde...` and has an ICAP address beginning `XE472EVK...`.
+Not especially easy things to remember so rather helpful that it has its proper name, `test`, too.

+### Backing up Your Keys

+You should always back up your keys!
+Any backup solution that protects your home directory should also protect your keys (since that's where they live).
+However for added piece of mind make an explicit backup of your keys by copying the contents of the `~/.web3/keys` (Mac or Linux, or `$HOME/AppData/Web3/keys` for Windows) to an external disk.
+You might also open the files in a text editor, print them and keep them in a lawyer's safe for additional piece of mind. **If they get lost, nobody can help you!**